Promoting, supporting and encouraging the study of the United States since 1955

 BIPOC Postgraduate Essay Award

 The essay should form a self-contained piece of writing, suitable for publication as an article in a professional journal.
 Care should accordingly be taken with matters of presentation and documentation.
+Prize-winning essays will be offered publication in US Studies Online: the BAAS Postgraduate Journal.

 Your essay will be assessed according to the following criteria: